MAT 098 Elementary Algebra 3 SH

 MAT 212 Mathematics in the Middle Grades 3 SH

 This course will focus on mathematical content and pedagogy related to the middle grades.
-It will include curricular connections from elementary to middle school level mathematics and from middle to secondary school level mathematics.
-Nationally recognized content and process standards will be incorporated throughout the course.
-Spring semester of odd-numbered years.
-Prerequisite: MAT 105 or MAT 106 or declared B.S.
+Curricular connections will be made from elementary to middle school level mathematics and from middle to secondary school level mathematics.
+It will include teaching presentations, middle school activities and the use of technology.
+Local and national mathematics standards will be incorporated throughout the course.
+Prerequisite: C grade or better in MAT 209 and 210 or declared B.S.
 Math Secondary Education major with Sophomore standing.

 MAT 222 Introductory Statistics 3SH

 A rigorous introduction to the concepts and practice of statistics for math and science majors, with emphasis on developing statistical literacy through data analysis.
 This data-driven course will cover the following topics: descriptive and inferential statistics, sampling distributions, estimation, hypothesis testing, regression, correlation and analysis of variance.
 Statistical software will be used throughout the class.
 Prerequisite: A minimum grade of C in MAT 171 or a minimum grade of C in MAT 181.